 The Coordinators for BSE will include the Lead Coordinator, Membership Coordinator, and Programming Coordinator.

 Coordinator applications for BSE 2020 are now closed.

 Facilitators: A group of student leaders will serve as cluster facilitators for the weekend retreat, as well as mentors for their group participants.
 They will facilitate all group activities during the retreat.

-Participants: Freshmen and Transfer students who are interested in attending BSE will be able to fill out the application during Freshman/Transfer orientations and will receive confirmation by August.
+Participants: Freshmen and Transfer students who are interested in attending BSE will be able to fill out the application during Freshman/Transfer orientations and will receive confirmation regarding selections in early August.

 Who can attend the retreat?

 The Black Student Experience is open to all UNT Students.